 Essentially, the pandemic greatly accelerated the tendency towards digital which was already happening and has presented unique opportunities for businesses to potentially change their business models and find new revenue sources.
 The Digital transition is now seen as a permanent shift.
 Previously, much effort went into persuading customers to trust digital – during Covid, this shift happened almost overnight in many cases.

-Customers demand a new normal in technology and at the same time, employees expect a more flexible workplace requiring organisations to innovate and change the way they do deliver their services and products to market.
+The customer experience now demands a new normal in technology.
+At the same time, employees expect a more flexible workplace requiring organisations to innovate and change the way they deliver their services and products to market.

 The integration of these new business processes and digital technologies can result in a need for upgraded IT equipment putting pressure on an organisations cash flow.
-There are leasing options available that can help relieve this pressure along with short and long term financing options.
+There are equipment leasing options available that can help relieve this pressure along with short and long-term financing options.
 Of course, it is important to know the pros and cons to all financing solutions before making a decision on the option that is best for you and your business.

-GRENKE offers financial solutions to support digital transformations and IT infrastructure within small medium and large organisations. we are here to help businesses reach their digital transformational goals.
+GRENKE offers financial solutions to support digital transformations and IT infrastructure within small to medium and large organisations.
+We are here to help businesses reach their digital transformational goals.

 GRENKE offers flexible finance solutions and lease agreements on various types of equipment and software for small, medium, and large enterprises.